Helpful Services:

 CHILD SUPPORT IN CALIFORNIA

 Both parents of a minor child have an equal responsibility to support their child in a manner suitable to the child’s circumstances.
-The duty of support continues until the child completes the 12th grade or attains the age of 19 years, whichever occurs first.
-Both parents have an equal responsibility to maintain, to the extent of their ability, a child of whatever age who is incapacitated from earning a living and without sufficient means.
+The child support duty continues until the child completes the 12th grade or attains the age of 19 years, whichever occurs first.

-The right of a child to support may not be adversely affected by a premarital agreement.
 Any provision regarding spousal support, including but not limited to a waiver of it, is not enforceable if independent counsel did not represent the party against whom enforcement of the spousal support provision is sought at the time the agreement was signed or if the provision regarding spousal support is unconscionable at the time of enforcement

 PO Box 419064, Mail Station – 100